jlperona-teaching/ecs154a-winter20/syllabus/syllabus.rst

 On Campuswire, all of your classmates can see the answer instead of emailing the TA or me.
 Your question, and the answer to your question, can help somebody else who might have the same question.
 Additionally, you may get a faster response from one of your classmates.
-If you've used Piazza before, it's very similar, though it has some additional features that I think are nice, such as the direct messaging.
+If you've used Piazza before, it's very similar, though it has some additional features (like the direct messaging) that I think are useful.

 We will change the visibility of questions posted only to instructors to everyone, if we deem it appropriate.
 If your question involves code you've written, or is about a personal issue, we will leave those private.